The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

 \end{lemma}

 \begin{proof} By Lemma~\ref{lem:LOmegaK}, for $z \in S_V$, we have

-Here we used that, by the exponential decay of $Y^\ell$, we may restrict the integral over $w$ a disk of radius $\OO(\ell N^{\epsilon})$ around $z$, up to an error $\OO(\ee^{-N^{c\epsilon}})$.
-Moreover, since $z$ is in the support of $\mu_V$ with distance $\gg \ell$ to the boundary of the support, we may Taylor expand the equilibrium density to second order and use that the first-order term vanishes after integration.
+In the second equality, we used that, by the exponential decay of $Y^\ell$, we may restrict the integral over $w$ a disk of radius $\OO(\ell N^{\epsilon})$ around $z$, up to an error $\Oinfty$.
+Moreover, since $z$ is in the support of the absolutely continuous part of $\mu_V$ with distance $\gg \ell$ to its complement, we may Taylor expand the equilibrium density to second order and use that the first-order term vanishes after integration.
 The definition of the Yukawa potential \eqref{Yg} implies $\int Y^\ell (z-w) \, m(\rd w) = 2\pi \ell^2$.
 This implies \eqref{e:Qz}. \end{proof}